tylim88/tylim88/README.md

 Hi, I am Tylim.

 I love to code in Typescript and am obsessed with writing absolute type-safe code.
-I also enjoy writing scalable and dry code.

-Most of my open-source projects focus on developing tools that help developers write type-safe scalable dry code.
+I am a tool thinker, most of my open-source projects focus on developing tools that help developers write type-safe scalable dry code.

-The ecosystem that I am contributing to right now is Firebase.
+The ecosystem that I am contributing to right now is Firebase, not because I use Firebase for my project but because the ecosystem is still young and there is not many high-quality project yet, so there is more room to cook some stuffs.

-The reason I choose Firebase is that the ecosystem is still young and there is not much high-quality project yet, so there is more room to cook some stuffs.
+Eventhough I don't use Firebase in production, but rest assure that my project quality is the best of its kind out there, don't take my words for it, compare it by yourself.

-If you are Typescript lover and you are looking for cool Typescript project, take a look ar FirelordJS, it is my finest open source project.
+take a look at FirelordJS, it is my finest open source project, crafted with heart and soul.

 Enjoy your stay!